eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 Partner 1 wants to create an Access Policy, that Partner 2 can receive the Contract Offer if its BPN matches.
 But a Contract Agreement should only be created if Partner 2 also signed the Traceability Framework Agreement.
-So in this case, Partner 2 should receive the Contract Offer in the first place, regardless if it signed the Traceability Framework Agreement.
+So in this case, Partner 2 should receive the Contract Offer in the first place, regardless if it signed the Framework Agreement.
 The signing of the Agreement should be checked at the time of contract negotiation.

 ##### Partner 1 - Access Policy Example (Scenario 1)